KajaMaria/CV/README.md

 - Collaboration: Winner of multiple internal competitions for hitting targets and achieving the biggest amount of new clients within the team.
 - Attending weekly out of hours coding and networking meetings in tech sector, to build relationships and understand sector’s needs and culture.

+### User experience

+As a passionate solution oriented developer, I would be able to use my experience working with clients in a fast paced environment to deliver quality and user friendly product.
+I believe that by applying well researched and user focused technological solutions I can increase the value of the product.
+A recent example of such is my last assignment with Makers.
+While working with Twitter’s API on our final project, we visualised data by implementing Neo4j in an effective way.
+This allows users to understand data output in a much clearer and simplified manner.

 ![twitterevent](https://user-images.githubusercontent.com/30932310/65262554-de76e300-db0a-11e9-93d7-bcf40630a7ea.jpg)